 The section of the Highway Safety Code concerning the Move-Over Law came into effect in 2012.
 It seeks to reduce the risks encountered by people carrying out emergency interventions on a roadway.

-- The Move-Over Law applies everywhere—on highways, rural roads and city streets
+The Move-Over Law applies everywhere—on highways, country roads and city streets

-- It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
-Such vehicles include:
+It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
+Vehicles for which you are required to move over include: